entur/react-component-toggle/README.md

 ## How features are controlled by configuration

-First of all, you must add each feature to the `SandboxFeatures` interface in `../config/config.ts`:
+First of all, you must add each feature to the `Features` interface in `../config/config.ts`:

-    interface SandboxFeatures {
+    interface Features {
         foobar: boolean;
     }

-The `sandboxFeatures` property of the bootstrap configuration controls each individual feature.
+The `features` property of the bootstrap configuration controls each individual feature.
 By default, all features are turned off, and must be explicitly set to be enabled:

     {
-        "sandboxFeatures": {
+        "features": {
             "foobar": true
         }
     }

 ## Nested features

-`SandboxFeature` supports nesting features 2 levels deep.
+`FeatureGate` supports nesting features 2 levels deep.
 Meaning, you can group several features into one mega-feature, and configure them as one.
 They will also be chunked together as one file.

 Example, given the following folder structure: